 Analogous color strategy

-Analogous colors are colors which lie next to each other on the color wheel.
-This means they are kind of related to each other and build harmonious combinations which are pleasing to the eye.
+Analogous colors are colors that lie next to each other on the color wheel.
+This means they are kind of related to each other and build harmonious combinations that are pleasing to the eye.
 An analogous color combination would be e.g. green + blue.
 You can see how well these colors work together to create a very balanced fresh and calm feel.